ATLra/Udacity-Full-Stack-Web-Developer-Nanodegree/Movie Trailer Website Project/README.md

 # Fresh Tomatoes
 By Rosie Agasarkisian

-**Fresh Tomatoes** is the name of the Movie Trailer Website Project for Udacity's Full Stack Web Developer Nanodegree
+**Fresh Tomatoes** is the name of the Movie Trailer Website Project for Udacity's Full Stack Web Developer Nanodegree.

 ## Purpose
 This is Project One in Udacity's Full Stack Web Developer Nanodegree.
 As per the requirements, this project uses Python and html to display information about a number of movies, including data such as: trailers, taglines, posters, and ratings.